MarcoYou/MarcoYou.github.io/_posts/2020-12-13-01-Econometrics.md

 #### Assimilation sample statistical property to population statistical property

 We can conclude that expected value of sample mean is the the population mean.
-In other words, expected value of sample mean is a very good guess for the population mean.
+In other words, expected value of sample mean is a very good guess for the population mean. (no explanation to give because this is not a real case)